 8. Email signature with a video link

-Email signatures also present a great opportunity to promote videos.
+You can also use your signature to promote videos.
 Unfortunately, adding videos directly to your HTML email signatures is not feasible.
 Nevertheless, you can create an appealing image that can serve as a thumbnail for your video.
 Afterwards, by linking the image to your video, you will be able to generate more views.
-The optimal location for your thumbnail is at the bottom of your email signature.
+The optimal location for your thumbnail is at the bottom of your template.
+It is also possible to create an animated banner for your video

 Key Takeaways